ENTRY INTO FORCE of the European Convention on Human Rights

-Mentally handicapped Miss Y. was subjected to sexual abuse the night after her sixteenth birthday.
+Mentally handicapped Miss Y. was sexually abused the night after her sixteenth birthday.
 Y.’s father tried to bring a criminal prosecution against the attacker, but Dutch law stated that only the victim could start such a prosecution.
-Y.’s condition meant she was incapable of doing this, so her attacker was not brought to justice.
-The European court ruled that this violated her basic...
+Y.’s condition meant she could not do this, so her attacker was not brought to justice.
+The European court ruled that this violated her basic rights.

 Frits Winterwerp was detained in a psychiatric hospital.
 He said that he was not mentally ill and he should be released.
 However, he was repeatedly prevented from making his case in the Dutch courts, which kept extending his detention without hearing from him.
 The European court ruled this had violated his right to liberty.
 Reforms were made to protect people in Mr Winterwerp’s situation.